Förster resonance energy transfer: Other applications

-In addition to common uses previously mentioned, FRET and BRET are also effective in the study of biochemical reaction kinetics.
+In addition to common uses previously mentioned, FRET is also effective in the study of biochemical reaction kinetics.
 FRET is increasingly used for monitoring pH dependent assembly and disassembly and is valuable in the analysis of nucleic acids encapsulation.
 This technique can be used to determine factors affecting various types of nanoparticle formation as well as the mechanisms and effects of nanomedicines.

 Other methods

 A different, but related, mechanism is Dexter electron transfer.

 An alternative method to detecting protein–protein proximity is the bimolecular fluorescence complementation (BiFC), where two parts of a fluorescent protein are each fused to other proteins.
 When these two parts meet, they form a fluorophore on a timescale of minutes or hours.